 About Barbara Waldinger

 Having earned a Ph.D. in Theatre (CUNY Graduate Center), Barbara taught at Queens College, Hofstra University and Marymount Manhattan College.
-Currently she teaches for OLLI and Temple Anshe Amunim in Pittsfield.
+Currently she teaches for OLLI in Pittsfield, is a co-founder of OLLI’s Performing Arts Initiative, and a co- host of their Playreading Shared Interest Group.
 She has served as a speaker for the New York Council for the Humanities, a respondent for the Kennedy Center American College Theatre Festival, and a performer in over one hundred Reader’s Theatre productions.
 As a director, she has worked at university and regional theatres, local Berkshire venues, the Strindberg New York Festival, Queens Theatre in the Park, and LUNA Stage in West Orange, New Jersey.
-As Artistic Director of HRC Showcase Theatre in Hudson (where she has been working since 2000), and as a director for the Association for Theatre in Higher Education, the Kennedy Center/American College Theatre Festival, and the Plays in Progress Annual Short Play Festival at the Hudson Opera House, she has collaborated for many years with playwrights on original scripts.
+As Artistic Director of HRC Showcase Theatre (since 2000), now performing staged readings at The Theater Barn in New Lebanon, and as a director for the Association for Theatre in Higher Education, the Kennedy Center/American College Theatre Festival, and the Plays in Progress Annual Short Play Festival, she has collaborated for many years with playwrights on original scripts.
+Barbara is a member of the Berkshire Theatre Critics’ Association and writes reviews for Berkshire On Stage.

 About the late Larry Murray